dimaMachina/graphql-eslint/README.md

 ### `prettier` rule

-`eslint-plugin-prettier` supports `.graphql` files.
+`eslint-plugin-prettier` supports `.graphql` files, and `v4.1.0` supports `graphql` blocks event better.
 You need to do the following:

 ```js
 module.exports = {